KF-engl350/KF-engl350/_posts/2022-09-16-Blog-Review.md

 Unfortunately in the video clip part of the multimedia section has some problematic issues.
 Although each youtube video played and the audio worked, there was no closed caption option available as well as no scripted text for users to follow.
 This could end up being a problem because of how old the videos are and how scratchy some of the audio sounds.
 Without closed caption or scripted text for users to follow along with while watching the video there is no way users can be sure if what they are hearing is accurate and if they are receiving all the information the video provides.
 This would also be a problem for those who are hard of hearing or have other disabilities.

 Something I personally enjoyed and found interesting while browsing through this project was the “Images” tab.
-This tab includes photographs from illustrations from mass-produced books, photographs of Cody and his family, postcards from Buffalo Bill's Wild West Tours, visual art that include Cody as the subject or that Cody commissioned himself, posters from Buffalo Bill’s Wild West exhibitions, and cabinet cards of Cody from different years.
+This tab includes photographs from illustrations from mass-produced books, photographs of Cody and his family, postcards from _Buffalo Bill's Wild West Tours_, visual art that include Cody as the subject or that Cody commissioned himself, posters from _Buffalo Bill’s Wild West_ exhibitions, and cabinet cards of Cody from different years.
 Many individuals are visual learners and the inclusion of these images helped users paint a picture of William F. Cody and the time period he lived in.

 ###CONCLUSION